Nadine2016/knative/cli-reference.md

 **Command options**
 <dl>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the job to be run.
 This value is required.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
-Use a name that is unique within the project. </dd>
+The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
+The name must start and end with a lowercase alphanumeric character.
+Use a name that is unique within the project.
 <dt>`--jd`, `--jobdef`</dt>
 <dd>Identifies the job definition that contains the description of the job to be run.
 This value is required.</dd>
 <dt>`-i`, `--image`</dt>